mhujer/blog.martinhujer.cz/source/_posts/2019/2019-09-03-how-to-use-data-providers-in-phpunit.md

 ```

-**Please do not use this, because PHPDocs is not a good place where to put your code:**
+**Please do not use this, because PHPDocs is not a good place to put your code:**

 * syntax highlighting does not work there
 * IDE code validation does not work there